Upper School Curriculum

 Introduction to American Education

-This course is created to help incoming international students adjust to life in the United States and at Nansemond-Suffolk Academy.
+This course was created to help incoming international students adjust to life in the United States and at Nansemond-Suffolk Academy.
 Students participate in projects and discussions and receive differentiated assistance in subject areas.
-They will also develop language proficiency, hone specific academic/study skills, learn about the college process, and practice mindfulness as a way to reduce stress in what can be a difficult transition.
-Students enrolled in this yearlong course will earn one credit toward graduation and will be graded as Pass/Fail.
+They will also develop language proficiency, hone specific academic/study skills, learn about the college process and practice mindfulness to reduce stress in what can be a difficult transition.
+Students enrolled in this year-long course will earn one credit toward graduation and will be graded as pass/fail, which means that grades earned during the school year are not included when calculating yearly GPA.

 Learning Support